-The report sets out proposals as to how the Broads Authority will manage pilotage under the Port Marine Safety Code, following a review by independent Consultants Marico Marine.
+To note the proposals within Section 5 on how the Broads Authority will manage pilotage under the Port Marine Safety Code, following a review by independent Consultants Marico Marine.

 Broads Plan context

 Broads Plan objective C4 includes an action to 'manage adherence to boat safety measures including up to date Safety Management System' which Pilotage is included within.